hmemcpy/hmemcpy.com/content/posts/winforms-bug-nodemousedoubleclick-event-in-treeview-will-sometimes-have-wrong-node-in-eventargs/index.md

 To my surprise, I discovered today that by double clicking on a collapsed parent node, the `e.Node` parameter was not the node I actually double clicked on, but one of the child nodes.
 Since the sub-child nodes count was 0, the event handled the (incorrect) node.

-I noticed that it was not the same node all the time &#8211; it was different.
+I noticed that it was not the same node all the time: it was different.
 I made a small WinForms application with just a TreeView, and I filled it with the contents of my **C:\Windows** directory.
 I placed a `MessageBox.Show(e.Node.Text);` in the `NodeMouseDoubleClick` handler.
 And that helped me realize that the `e.Node` is actually the node that is currently under the mouse cursor!

 Here's the initial state:
 {{ image(path="image17.png") }}